MountainView Hospital, Las Vegas

-MountainView Hospital & Medical Center is a for-profit hospital owned by the Hospital Corporation of America and operated by Sunrise Healthcare System.
-The 420-bed hospital is located in Las Vegas, Nevada.
+MountainView Hospital & Medical Center is a for-profit hospital owned by the Hospital Corporation of America, and operated by Sunrise Healthcare System.
+The 489-bed hospital is located in Las Vegas, Nevada, United States.

 History

 The hospital opened in February 1996 with 155 beds.

 In January 2013, the hospital expanded and opened a three-story tower and the first phase of its new Emergency Department.

-In July 2013, the second phase of MountainView's Emergency Department opened.
-MountainView now has 42 private ER beds.
+In July 2013, the second phase of MountainView's Emergency Department opened, and it now has 81 private ER beds.

-In October 2013, MountainView Hospital opened the second phase of its Inpatient Rehabilitation Unit.
-The rehab unit now has 35 private beds.
+In October 2013, MountainView Hospital opened the second phase of its Inpatient Rehabilitation Unit, and the rehab unit now has 35 private beds.